-The paper is organized as follows. \Cref{sec:Preliminaries} introduces the setting for this paper and recalls basic facts about stochastic integration with respect to random jump measures, \Cref{sec:FormulationMFG} formulates the MFG of hedging and investment under relative performance concerns, as well as the main theorem for the characterization of mean-field equilibria.
-The remainder of \Cref{sec:FormulationMFG} as well as \Cref{sec:transformation} and \Cref{sec:CharacterizationMFE} is devoted to proving this theorem, which also requires a description of optimal strategies for the embedded single-agent optimization problem, being provided in the same section.
-In \Cref{sec:transformation}, we build on this to derive a one-to-one relation to an auxiliary MFG whose characterization is obtained in \Cref{sec:CharacterizationMFE}, where finally we combine the results to prove the main theorem.
+The present paper is organized as follows. \Cref{sec:Preliminaries} introduces the general setting and recalls basic facts about stochastic integration with respect to random jump measures. \Cref{sec:FormulationMFG} formulates the MFG of hedging and investment under relative performance concerns and the main \Cref{theorem:mainTheorem} for the characterization of mean-field equilibria.
+The remainder of \Cref{sec:FormulationMFG} as well as \Cref{sec:transformation} and \Cref{sec:CharacterizationMFE} is devoted to proving this theorem, which also requires a description of optimal strategies for the embedded single-agent optimization problem, being provided in \Cref{sec:FormulationMFG}. \Cref{sec:transformation} establishes a one-to-one relation to an auxiliary MFG whose characterization is obtained in \Cref{sec:CharacterizationMFE}, where finally we combine the results to prove the main theorem.
 Building on that, \Cref{sec:PDE} derives a PDE characterization and presents numerical illustrations of the MFE in a Markovian example, while \Cref{sec:AlphaTo0} demonstrates how a new MFG of quadratic hedging with relative performance concerns emerges in the limit for vanishing risk aversion.